Barnstaple

 There are great places to visit near Barnstaple including some great cities, historic buildings, villages, canals, rivers and streams, beaches, geological features, sssis, hiking areas, nature reserves, towns, parks, airports, castles and ruins.

-The area around Barnstaple's best rivers and streams can be found at East Lyn River.
+The area close to Barnstaple boasts some of the best rivers and streams including East Lyn River.

-Dartmoor is a great place to visit close to Barnstaple if you like hiking areas.
+Dartmoor is a great place to visit close to Barnstaple if you like sssis.

 Barnstaple History